siderolabs/omni-docs/content/docs/tutorials/getting_started.md

 You can also download `talosctl` from within Omni, by selecting the "Download talosctl" button on the right hand side of the Home screen, then selecting the version and platform of `talosctl` desired.
 You should rename the downloaded file to `talosctl`, make it executable, and copy it to a location on your PATH.

+> Please note that because Omni manages the state of the Talos nodes, and protects the security of the Kubernetes and Talos credentials.
+Because of this, some `talosctl` commands (such as `talosctl reset`) will return `PermissionDenied` on Omni managed clusters - such operations must be done through the Omni UI or API calls.

 ### `kubectl`
-The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
+The Kubernetes command-line tool, `kubectl`, allows you to run commands against Kubernetes clusters.
 You use kubectl to deploy applications, inspect and manage cluster resources, view logs, etc.

 Download `kubectl` via one of methods outlined in the [documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).

-Omni integrates all operations (for Omni itself, Kubernetes, and Talos Linux) against the authentication configured for Omni (which may be GitHub, Google, enterprise SAML, etc.)
+Omni validates all operations (for Omni itself, Kubernetes, and Talos Linux) against the authentication configured for Omni (which may be GitHub, Google, enterprise SAML, etc.)
-Thus in order to use `kubectl` with Omni, you *need to install the oidc-login plugin* per the [documentation](https://github.com/int128/kubelogin#getting-started).
+Thus in order to use `kubectl` with Omni, you **need to install the oidc-login plugin** per the [documentation](https://github.com/int128/kubelogin#getting-started).

 Note: When using HomeBrew on Macs with M1 chips, there have been reports of issues with the plugin being installed to the wrong path and not being found.
 You may find it simpler to copy the file from GitHub and manually put the kubelogin binary on your path under the name kubectl-oidc_login so that the kubectl plugin mechanism can find it.